 Instead, start slowly.
 Try doing just one or two higher intensity intervals during each workout at first.
 If you think you're overdoing it, slow down.
 As your stamina improves, challenge yourself to vary the pace.
 You may be surprised by the results.

 - ACSM information on: High-intensity interval training.
-American College of Sports Medicine. https://www.acsm.org/access-public-information/brochures-fact-sheets/brochures.
-Accessed March 3, 2015.
+American College of Sports Medicine. https://www.acsm.org/read-research/resource-library.
+Accessed Feb.
+24, 2020.